acidjazz/objectus/readme.md

 ```

-Now lets get fancy, here is a more detailed example involving browserSync, gulp-notify, and gulp-sourcemaps
+Now lets get fancy, here is a more detailed example with Stylus and Jade involving browserSync, gulp-notify, and gulp-sourcemaps

 ```javascript